 - The State Council shall send a maximum sixteen (16) elected Delegates (eight females and eight other genders) to the National Council.
 All these Delegates shall be part of the National Council.

 - Other Delegates to the National Council shall be appointed by the PAC of the Party as and when required.

-- All Party MPs, MLAs, MLCs, Mayors, etc, of the Party shall automatically be the members of the National Council.
+- All Party MPs, MLAs, MLCs, Mayors, etc, shall automatically be the members of the National Council.

-- The National Council shall elect the National Executive for a period of three years in case of first time after Party formation and then for a period of two years.
+- The National Council shall elect the National Executive Committee for a period of two years.

 - The National Executive shall consist of minimum 50 per cent women.
 This means, out of 101, there shall be 51 women National Executive Members.